freifunk-gluon/gluon/docs/features/dns-cache.rst

 53 on the node will be reconfigured to answer requests, use a list of upstream servers and a specific cache size if the options listed below are added to site.conf.
 Upstream servers normally are the community's gateways.
-If they are set the node will cache every DNS record in RAM.
+If they are set the node will cache as much DNS records as set with 'cacheentries' in RAM.
 All settings are optional, though if no dns server is set, the configuration will not be altered by gluon-core.

 Besides caching dns requests from clients, the next_node-addresses are set to resolve to a configurable name that may optionally be placed in next_node.name.